 Despite the federal government’s overt trend toward deregulation, Hackworth, former SEC Deputy Director of Enforcement and DOJ Associate Deputy Attorney General, has a more nuanced view on what’s occurring in Washington.
 Today’s regulatory approach may not be the same in the future:

-Deregulation, in effect, means increased coordination between regulatory bodies and the implementation of strategies to reduce the investigative workload and focus instead on enforcement.
-Hackworth cautions organizations not to misread “deregulation” as a sign that agencies are seeking to limit enforcement.
-They’re only reprioritizing and adjusting their approach.
+Deregulation, in effect, means increased coordination within and between regulatory and law enforcement agencies and the implementation of strategies to ensure that enforcement resources align with agency priorities.
+Hackworth cautions organizations not to misread “deregulation” as a sign that agencies are seeking to limit enforcement, as agencies are still focused on protecting investors and markets from unlawful activity such as fraud and market manipulation.
+“Deregulation” is better thought of as these agencies reprioritizing and adjusting their approach.

-Agencies are trading active monitoring for reactive, tip-driven prosecution.
-Regional offices are being consolidated.
-Joint task forces are being formed to share investigative resources across agencies.
+For example, task forces are being formed to share investigative resources within and across agencies.
+Cooperation programs are being broadened to encourage companies and individuals to self-report misconduct.
 The approach has changed; the priorities have not.

 Three risks compliance teams may not be tracking closely enough